aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-views/_index.md

 ---

 ## **Reading Specific Gantt Chart View Data**
 Gantt charts provide a graphical representation of a project plan.
 Sometimes it is necessary to read particular data associated with a Gantt chart view, such as the bar-style information, gridline properties, progress lines properties and time scale information.
-Aspose.Tasks API provides the capability to access all the properties individually with the GanttChartView class that inherits from View.
+Aspose.Tasks for C++ API provides the capability to access all the properties individually with the GanttChartView class that inherits from View.
 This feature is supported for Microsoft Project 2003, 2007, 2010 and 2013 MPP file formats.

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-WorkingWithProjectViews-ReadSpecificGantChartViewData-ReadSpecificGantChartViewData.cpp" >}}
 ## **Configure Gantt Chart View by Showing Selected Custom Fields**